YanikKumar93/IP-Project-/Source_Code .md

             Location = input("Please enter the location of the college : ")
         elif command_2 == 2:
             Number_of_columns = int(input("Please enter the number of columns you want to see : "))
+            print("Please make the choice for the columns from the below options:"
+                  "1.
+Highest Package"
+                  "2.
+Domestic package"
+                  "3.
+International offers"
+                  "4.
+Placement percentage "
+                  "5.
+Average Packages offered"
+                  "6.
+Number of males placed"
+                  "7.
+Number of Females placed"
+                  "8.
+Number of domains present in the college " "9.
+UG placement"
+                  "10.
+PG placement ")
+            print("****** Please enter the number of the choice of your wish ******") for i in range(Number_of_columns):
+                print()
     elif command_1 == 2:
         print("What do you want to see :"
               "1.
 Single column report"